git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchControlXL.md

 * **Send B knobs**: Sets the number of Repeats of the note.
 To make this usable with the knob the values are limited to 16 in both directions.
 Center position is only 1 repeat (= off).
 * **Pan/Device knobs**: Sets the panorama of the note.
 * **Faders**: Sets the velocity of the note.

+### Note Sequencer - 5th Factory template

+This mode is special in a way that it provides access to many parameters of the 8 displayed steps at once.
+It is intended to create a monophonic melody.

+* **Track Focus buttons**: If the step contains a note it is deleted.
+Otherwise a new note is created using the currently selected base note of the scale.
+* **Track Control / Device Bank**: This depends on the state of the Device, Mute, Solo and Record Arm buttons:
+    * **Mute/Solo/Rec Arm buttons are off**: Press to toggle the mute state of the note of the step.
+    * **Device** (yellow): Keep the device button pressed to select one of the 1st 8 parameter pages of the first  instrument device.
+    * **Mute, Solo, Rec Arm**: These are identical to the drum sequencer.
+The layer mute/solo might not be that helpful in this sequencer but they are there anyway.
+* **Send Select**: Selects the previous/next scale.
+* **Track Select**: Select the previous/next page of the clip.
+If the *Solo* button is pressed it selects the previous/next page of scenes.

+#### Knobs / Faders

+Each column of 3 knobs and 1 fader control different parameters of the respective step.
+This is identical to the Drum Sequencer except the first button row:

+* **Send A knobs**: Sets the pitch of the note (step).
+This depends on the scale settings!

 ## Preferences Settings